hgiasac/blog-builder/pages/posts/2021-01-01-TimescaleDB_2.0_with_Hasura_Part_2:_Multi_node.md

 - If you create SQL functions, foreign keys,... you have to create them in all data nodes.
 The access node can't automatically do it for you.
 - Native replication is still in experiment.

 The root cause is in the access node that can't manage consistent metadata with data nodes yet.
 It can't automatically sync database structure to data node except distributed hypertables.
-However, Timescale 2.0 is still in early stage.
+However, TimescaleDB 2.0 is still in early stage.
 The caveats still have chance to be solved in next versions.

-You can read more detail in [Timescale docs](https://docs.timescale.com/latest/using-timescaledb/limitations#distributed-hypertable-limitations)
+You can read more detail in [TimescaleDB docs](https://docs.timescale.com/latest/using-timescaledb/limitations#distributed-hypertable-limitations)

 ## So, should I use it?

 Yes, if you really need to scale write performance, and don't use Continuous aggregate view, compression policies features, at least in near future.
 In theory, you still can create them manually in each data node, since these hypertables in data nodes are normal one.
 However this workaround can lead to inconsistent database structures between nodes.

-The access node is still a Timescale database server.
+The access node is still a TimescaleDB server.
 You still can create tables and local hypertables and use them along with distributed hypertables.